Overview of Growth Plate Injuries

 Growth plate injuries are more likely to occur:

-- In in growing children and teens.
+- In growing children and teens.
 When your child or teen injures a joint, they are more likely to fracture the growth plate.
-A similar injury in an adult is would cause a sprain.
+A similar injury in an adult would cause a sprain.

 - Growth plate fractures occur twice as often in boys as in girls.
 A girl’s body matures at an earlier age than boys.
 As a result, girls’ bones finish growing sooner.
 When the growth plates finish growing, they are replaced by stronger, solid bone.